cjrh/aiomsg/README.rst

 ``.send()`` and ``.recv()`` calls on a single object.
 (No callback handlers or protocol objects.)

-The connecting end is very similar; it can connect to multiple bind ends, but you do all your ``send()`` and ``recv()`` calls on a single object.
+Surprisingly, the connecting end is exactly the same; it can make an outgoing connect call to multiple peers (bind sockets), and you make all your ``send()`` and ``recv()`` calls on a single object.
-This allows the connecting end to behave kind-of like a "server" in certain configurations.

-- *Built-in heartbeating*

-Because ain't nobody got time to mess around with TCP keepalive settings.
-The heartbeating is internal and opaque to your application code.
-You won't even know it's happening, unless you enable debug logs.
-Heartbeats are sent only during periods of inactivity, so they won't interfere with your application messages.
+This will be described in more detail further on in this document.

 - *Message distribution*